andy-byers/CalicoDB/doc/design.md

 See ***3*** for more information about WAL records.
 We use a similar scheme including multiple record types.
 Basically, multiple WAL records can correspond to a single page update.
-This is because WAL records can be split up into multiple blocks, depending on their size and the amount of memory remaining in the WAL writer's internal buffer.
+This is because WAL records can be split up into multiple pages, depending on their size and the amount of memory remaining in the WAL writer's internal buffer.

 ### WAL Writer
 The WAL writer fills up an internal buffer with WAL records.